andy-graybeal/andy-graybeal.github.io/_portfolio/open_source_coop.md

 I initially administered the firewall directly with OpenBSD/PF and later migrated firewall operations to pfSense.
 The web interface made routine rule management and troubleshooting easier while retaining PF as the underlying firewall technology.
 I used Nmap to verify that systems exposed only the intended services and ports.

-For remote offices and home-based users, I configured encrypted site-to-site connectivity with OpenVPN and Tomato-based routers.
+For remote offices I configured encrypted site-to-site connectivity with OpenVPN and Tomato-based routers.

 I documented the network in Dia and updated the diagrams as the environment changed.

 ## Windows to Linux Migration